ZzZZCHS/Chat-Scene/README.md

 ## News

+[2024.01.13] 🔥 Update training guide for grounding on ScanRefer.

-[2023.12.19] 🔥 Code release.
+[2023.12.19] Code release.
 The main training architecture is based on our former work [Chat-3D](https://github.com/Chat-3D/Chat-3D).

 ## 🔨 Preparation